 There are two types of places in the London Marathon:

 - Charity places are purchased by charities to give to their own runners.
-Applications for an RNLI charity place for the London Marathon 2021 are now open and close on 31 October 2020.
-For an RNLI charity place for the 2021 London Marathon, please apply here.
+Applications for an RNLI charity place for the London Marathon 2021 are now open.
+To apply for an RNLI charity place for the 2021 London Marathon, please apply here.

 - Ballot places are given by the Virgin Money London Marathon organisers themselves.
-The Virgin Money London Marathon 2021 main ballot application will be open between July and October 2020.
+The Virgin Money London Marathon 2021 main ballot application will open on Sunday 4 October and close at 17:00 on Friday 9 October 2020.
 Only the race organisers can give ballot places at the London Marathon.
 If you have been given a ballot place or have deferred from a previous year, you can register to fundraise for the RNLI.